vmzakharov/dataframe-ec/README.md

 ### Examples

 #### Creating a Data Frame
 A data frame can be **loaded from a CSV file**.
+The examples below give some basic idea about how this works.
+For more details on reading and writing CSV (and CSV-like) files see the **[Csv File Support](docs/CSV_FILE_SUPPORT.md)** document.

 Let's say there is a file called "donut_orders.csv" with the following contents:

 ```
 Customer,  Count,  Price,  Date